Skip to content

 What Is Seasoning and Why Does It Matter?

-Seasoning is the process of coating your cast iron pan with a thin layer of oil and baking it until it bonds to the metal.
-This creates a smooth, black coating called polymerised oil, which protects the surface and improves the pan's natural non-stick qualities.
+Seasoning involves coating cast iron with a thin layer of oil and heating it until the oil bonds to the metal.
+This process forms a protective layer known as polymerised oil, which improves cooking performance and shields the surface from moisture.

 How to Season a Cast Iron Frying Pan

-Start by washing your cast iron pan with warm water and a small amount of mild soap (only during seasoning).
-Scrub away any factory oils or residue.
-Dry thoroughly with a towel and place it on low heat for a few minutes to remove any remaining moisture.
+Start by washing the pan with warm water and a small amount of mild soap (soap is fine during seasoning).
+Remove any residue, then dry thoroughly.
+Place the pan on low heat for a few minutes to evaporate remaining moisture.

-Place the cast iron pan upside down in your oven.
-Preheat to 230°C and bake for about one hour.
-This high heat bonds the oil to the metal.
-Put a tray or foil underneath to catch drips.
+Place the pan upside down in a preheated oven at 230°C. Bake for one hour to allow the oil to bond with the metal.
+Place foil or a tray underneath to catch any drips.

-Turn off the oven and leave the pan inside until it cools naturally.
-This slow cooling helps the seasoning set evenly.
+Turn off the oven and allow the pan to cool inside.
+Slow cooling helps the seasoning layer set evenly.

 • Avoid soaking cast iron in water.

-• Cook fatty foods (like bacon) occasionally to boost seasoning naturally.
+• Cook fatty foods occasionally to naturally reinforce seasoning.

 Common Mistakes to Avoid

-• Skipping the drying step, which leads to rust.
+• Skipping the drying step, which can cause rust.